 PSI has two noncontributory defined benefit pension plans, both of which were frozen as of August 31, 2019.
-Accordingly, the plans were not available to new entrants and no new benefit accruals were earned after August 31, 2019.
+Accordingly, the plans were not available to new entrants, and no new benefit accruals were earned after August 31, 2019.
 The Musicians' Defined Benefit Pension Plan covered musicians hired on or before March 1, 2011 who had more than five years of service as of September 5, 2011.
 The Staff Defined Benefit Pension Plan covered substantially all staff hired before August 31, 2019.
 The plans were replaced by two defined contribution plans.
 Terms of the musician's contract stipulate that all musicians are enrolled in a defined contribution plan at 8% of the musicians' base scale wage.
 PSI makes supplemental retirement contributions to those musicians most affected by the pension plan freeze.
-For the years ended August 31, 2023 and 2022, PSI made contribution plan.
+For the years ended August 31, 2024 and 2023, PSI made contributions of \$991 and \$870, respectively, into the musician's defined contribution plan.
 The staff defined contribution plan provides staff with a dollar-for-dollar employer match for employee contributions to the plan, up to 4% of salary.
 PSI makes supplemental retirement contributions to those staff most affected by the pension plan freeze.
-For the years ended August 31, 2023 and 2022, PSI made contributions to those staff most affected by the pension plan freeze.
-For the years ended August 31, 2023 and 2022, PSI made contribution plan freeze.
-For the years ended August 31, 2023 and 2022, PSI made contributions of \$1,400 and \$1,380, respectively, into the musician's defined employer match for employee contributions to the plan, up to 4% of salary.
-PSI makes supplemental retirement contributions to those staff most affected by the pension plan freeze.
-For the years ended August 31, 2023 and 2022, PSI made contributions of \$600 and \$593, respectively, into the staff defined contribution plan.
+For the years ended August 31, 2024 and 2023, PSI made contributions of \$277 and \$255, respectively, into the staff defined contribution plan.